giellalt/lang-gle/gle.md

 **ADD:faoi an - faoin **: A rule to correct the error "faoi an" to the correct form "faoin".

 Rules to insert an h after the negative copula "ní" and certain prepositions

-**ADD:msyn-ecl-after-prep**: A rule to correct eclipse errors without an intervening article. !!!IT WORKS!!!
-THESE RULES NEED TO BE AFTER THE ADDING AN ARTICLE AFTER PREPOSITION RULES

 **ADD:msyn-ecl-after-prep-sfem**: Eclipse after preposition ... (sfem?)